AliSajid/random-wait-action/README.md

 [![OpenSSF Best Practices](https://www.bestpractices.dev/projects/9500/badge)](https://www.bestpractices.dev/projects/9500)
 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/AliSajid/random-wait-action/badge)](https://scorecard.dev/viewer/?uri=github.com/AliSajid/random-wait-action)

-This is a very simple GitHub action that lets you wait for a random amount of time in seconds.
+This is a very simple github action that lets you wait for a random amount of time in seconds.
 This is useful for workflows that have a lot of parallel jobs and you want to avoid them all hitting the same API at the same time.

 I ran into this when I was trying to use the excellent [schneegans/dynamic-badges-action](https://github.com/schneegans/dynamic-badges-action)